 The responsibility for planning a funeral can be daunting, especially when there is limited time available, but help is at hand.
 If you want to read more about planning a funeral or access additional information, then click on the tabs above and if would like to speak to me in person then please email, with no obligation, on

-My fee is £190 and includes meeting with you, writing and revising the script as many times as you wish and leading the ceremony.
-I mainly work in Bolton but am open to travelling further afield.
+My fee is £195 and includes meeting with you (depending on current restrictions), writing and revising the script as many times as you wish and leading the ceremony.
+I mainly work in Bolton and Wigan but am open to travelling further afield.
 Fees are usually paid through the funeral director, along with other funeral charges and are likely to come under disbursements.